dangbb/opentelemetry-go-instrumentation/README.md

 - Byte code of ebpf program is embedded into *.go file.

 - How it perform substitition ?
 Can we generalized it into some common usecase ? - Should be able to understand how substitition work.

+### Performance analysis

+For general performance analysis:
+- Monitor and observer processing time for each time target function is invoked.
+The time should compare between existed auto instrumentation tool for that package.
+E.g:
+  - Package `logrus` is also supported by [helios](https://gethelios.dev/), by [instruction](https://app.gethelios.dev/get-started?_gl=1*1y4wza0*_ga*MzU1Nzc5Mjk2LjE2OTQyNzE0MTg.*_ga_PPRBERX8V9*MTY5NDk2MjUwNy42LjEuMTY5NDk2MjUwOS41OC4wLjA.).
+So, I will perform an analysis on process time and resource usage by these.
+  - Determined pattern or trend (e.g, metric keeps increasing which is not good and might need some optimization).
+- ...

 ### Working on improvement